Nicholashuber/nodejs-twitter-bot/README.md

 MIT License

-Copyright (c) 2017, Scott Spence.
-All rights reserved.
+Copyright (c) for portions of project nodejs-twitter-bot are held by [Scott Spence, 2017] as part of project twitter-bot-bootstrap.
+All other copyright for project nodejs-twitter-bot are held by [Nicholas Huber, 2018].